 While on the waters of the state, a person may not transport more than one day’s limit of fish unless the fish is frozen, processed and packaged for storage.

-(NEW this year) The Vermont Fish & Wildlife Department owns more than 80 Wildlife Management Areas (WMAs), two conservation camps, five fish culture stations, and other conservation lands totaling more than 133,000 acres throughout Vermont.
-A new rule enacted in 2013 allows the department to better protect the public’s use of and interests in these lands.
-This rule does not apply to Fish and Wildlife fishing access areas.
-WMAs were created for the conservation of fish, wildlife and their habitat, and to provide people with opportunities to enjoy these resources through fish- and wildlife-based outdoor activities such as fishing, hunting, trapping and wildlife viewing and photography.
-The goal of the rule is to formalize existing and ongoing management in order to improve enforcement, clarify priority uses, set clear expectations for the use of these lands, and protect the safety of the public.
+Vermont Fish & Wildlife owns 89 Wildlife Management Areas (WMAs), two conservation camps, five fish culture stations, and other conservation lands totaling more than 133,000 acres throughout Vermont.
+A rule enacted in 2013 allows the department to better protect the public’s use of and interests in these lands.
+WMAs were created for the conservation of fish, wildlife and their habitats, and to provide people with opportunities to enjoy these resources through fish- and wildlife-based outdoor activities such as fishing, hunting, trapping and wildlife viewing and photography.
 Wildlife Management Area maps are available at www.vtfishandwildlife.com or at VT Fish & Wildlife District Offices.